tianyikillua/pymapping/README.md

 cmake --build . --config Release --target INSTALL
 ```

 For Windows users, the building has been tested with the latest Visual Studio 2019, with `-G "Visual Studio 16 2019" -A x64`.
-If you are using `conda` with `py36` a Python 3.6 `env`, you can
+If you are using `conda` with `py36` a Python 3.6 environment, you can

 1. Specify `DCMAKE_INSTALL_PREFIX=...\Miniconda3\envs\py36\Library`
 2. Specify `DPYTHON_ROOT_DIR=...\Miniconda3\envs\py36`